-- 1. The auditors' report expresses an unqualified opinion on the financial statements of the City of Waltham, Massachusetts. - 2.
-No significant deficiencies relating to the audit of the financial statements are reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
+- 1. The auditors' report expresses an unqualified opinion on the financial statements of the City of Waltham, Massachusetts. - No significant deficiencies relating to the audit of the financial statements are reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
 No instances of noncompliance material to the financial statements of the City of Waltham, Massachusetts, were disclosed during the audit. - 4.
-No significant deficiencies relating to the audit of the major federal award programs are reported in the Report on Compliance with Requirements that could have a direct and material effect on each Major Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133. - 5.
-The auditors' report on compliance for the major federal award programs for the City of Waltham, Massachusetts, expresses an unqualified opinion. - No audit findings were required to be reported in accordance with Section 510(a) of OMB Circular A-133. - 7.
+No significant deficiencies relating to the audit of the major federal award programs are reported in the Independent Auditor's Report on Compliance with Requirements that could have a Direct and Material Effect on Each Major Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133. - 5.
+The auditors' report on compliance for the major federal award programs for the City of Waltham, Massachusetts, expresses an unqualified opinion. - 6.
+No audit findings were required to be reported in accordance with Section 510(a) of OMB Circular A-133. - 7.
 The programs tested as major grants include:

 Program Title CFDA Number

-Community Development Block Grant 14.218

-Community Development Block Grant, Recovery Act 14.253

-Title I Grants to Local Educational Agencies 84.010

-Special Education Grants to States 84.027

-Special Education Preschool Grants 84.173

-Special Education Grants to States, Recovery Act 84.391
+ARRA - Energy Efficiency and Conservation Block Grant Program, Recovery Act 81.128 Title I Grants to Local Educational Agencies 84.010 Special Education Grants to States 84.027 Special Education Preschool Grants 84.173 ARRA - Title I Grants to Local Educational Agencies, Recovery Act 84.389 ARRA - Special Education - Grants to States, Recovery Act 84.391 ARRA - Special Education - Preschool Grants, Recovery Act 84.392 Assistance to Firefighters Grant 97.044